 Ron De Lugo Federal Building, St. Thomas, U.S. Virgin Islands (Phase 1). \$20 million.
 Several major security deficiencies at this courthouse will be addressed by constructing judges' and prisoner elevators, a restricted judges' garage, a USMS sally port, and other security-related site improvements.
 A Phase 2 project to construct an adequate security screening area in the building's lobby was funded in FY 2016 in the amount of \$2.4 million and is also underway.
-The overall project is at 93% of construction completion with an adjusted estimated substantial completion date of March 2023 due to delays from labor shortages and the pandemic.
-Additional funds from FY 2012 CSP savings, FY 2019 GSA R&A, and reallocated Alexandria project funds, for a total of approximately \$1.2 million, have been provided to this project.
-GSA has identified an additional funding shortfall for the construction of this project due to labor shortages and the ongoing impact of the COVID-19 pandemic.
-GSA is evaluating all potential options to resolve the identified funding shortfall.
-Once more information is available, GSA and the judiciary will update congressional staff on a proposed funding solution.
+The overall project is at 99% of construction completion with an adjusted estimated substantial completion date of April 2024 due to delays from labor shortages and the pandemic.
+Additional funds from FY 2012 CSP savings, FY 2019 GSA R&A, and reallocated \$1.5 million Alexandria project funds have been provided to this project.

 - 1. Federal Building and U.S. Courthouse, Benton, Illinois. \$4.7 million.
 Security deficiencies at this courthouse were addressed by reconfiguring and constructing new corridors, adding an elevator, enclosing a sally port, and constructing visual barriers.
 The project is complete, and the court resumed occupancy of the space in January 2015.
 As a result of the project, the AMP process FBA Security Score for this courthouse improved from 46.1 to 80.2 and the overall FBA score improved from 51.7 to 61.1. - 2.
 Hato Rey Complex, Clemente Ruiz-Nazario U.S. Courthouse and Federico Degetau Federal Building, San Juan, Puerto Rico (Phase 1). \$3.1 million.
 Security deficiencies at this courthouse were partially addressed by constructing a new dedicated elevator for prisoner movement.
 The project is complete, and the court resumed occupancy in July 2015.
 As a result of this project, the AMP process FBA Security Score for this courthouse improved from 58.9 to 68.2 and the overall FBA score improved from 70.4 to 73.0.
-A follow-on Phase 2 CSP project design has been completed and is in construction procurement phase (described above under FY 2018). - 3.
+A follow-on Phase 2 CSP project design has been completed and is in construction phase (described above under FY 2018). - 3.
 Frank M. Scarlett Building, Brunswick, Georgia. \$5.5 million.
-A new judge's elevator, perimeter fence, and enclosed parking area were constructed.
+A new judges' elevator, perimeter fence, and enclosed parking area were constructed.
 Secure circulation was provided on the upper floors by re-stacking the clerk's public access operations, relocating the magistrate and bankruptcy judges' chambers, and constructing a USMS sally port and prisoner elevator.
 The project is complete, and the court resumed occupancy of the space in May 2017.
 As a result of the project, the AMP process FBA Security Score for this courthouse improved from 41.1 to 63.9, and the overall FBA score improved from 61.2 to 67.7. - 4.
 U.S. Courthouse and Post Office, Lexington, Kentucky. \$6.7 million.
 Security deficiencies at this courthouse were addressed by reconfiguring and constructing new corridors, adding dedicated prisoner and judges' elevators, enclosing a sally port, and constructing visual barriers.
 In addition to the security enhancements, two new fire egress stairwells were constructed to make the facility compliant with life safety codes.
 Construction was completed in July 2017.
 As a result of the project, the AMP process FBA Security Score for this courthouse improved from 37.2 to 62.4 and the overall FBA score improved from 61.9 to 69.1.